 Following the post about sticking to the rules and playing a game to get more traffic…..I also want to add the importance of being genuinely useful.
 You have probably read blogs ‘top 10 things to do in Paris’ which have clearly just copied and pasted the top 10 on trip advisor with stock pictures and no genuine insight or useful details like costs or why it’s worth visiting.

 That’s why QUALITY is your biggest friend.
-Aim to write long blogs (at least 1000 words) with lots of useful genuine information.
+Aim to write long blogs (I aim for 2,000 words but minimum 1,500) with lots of useful genuine information.
 This is how you stand the test of time against Google.

 Create a newsletter